Brian-Pho/MSc_Research-Project/preprocessing/AA Tasklist Module Description.md

 ### Structural

 **aamod_coreg_noss**: spatially align (coregister) the mean fMRI volume with the structural.
-**aamod_norm_noss**: noramlization.
+**aamod_norm_noss**: normalization.
 Scale and warp the structural image so that each brain region matches the corresponding one in the MNI standard template (average brain).

 ### Functional